 Modern Slavery Act Statement – Diaverum AB

 At Diaverum, we seek to ensure that our business is conducted morally, ethically, in a socially responsible way, and in compliance with all applicable laws and regulations.
-Acting responsibly is part of our culture development program, and underlies the code of conduct (the “Diaverum Code of Conduct”, available here) for Diaverum employees and contractors who provide services on a permanent basis and in a manner comparable to an employee (in this statement, such employees and contractors are jointly referred to as “Diaverum Personnel”).
+Acting responsibly is part of our True care culture and underlies the code of conduct (the “Diaverum Code of Conduct”, available here) for Diaverum employees and contractors who provide services on a permanent basis and in a manner comparable to an employee (in this statement, such employees and contractors are jointly referred to as “Diaverum Personnel”).

 Diaverum’s head office is located in Sweden and the principal activity of Diaverum AB is the provision of renal dialysis services.